 A charity trustee may benefit from trustee indemnity insurance cover purchased at the CIO’s expense in accordance with, and subject to the conditions in, section 189 of the Charities Act 2011.

+Option 1

-None of the income or property of the CIO may be paid or transferred directly or indirectly by way of dividend, bonus or otherwise by way of profit to any member of the CIO.
-This does not prevent a member who is not also a charity trustee receiving:
+[None of the income or property of the CIO may be paid or transferred directly or indirectly by way of dividend, bonus or otherwise by way of profit to any member of the CIO or connected person.
+This does not prevent a member or connected person who is not also a charity trustee receiving:

 a benefit from the CIO as a beneficiary of the CIO;